 HCRIU's general ledger is maintained in U.S. dollars, and its financial statements are measured using the currency of the primary economic environment in which the entity operates, which is U.S. dollars.
 Unrealized gains or losses arising from fluctuations in the year-end exchange rates, and gains or losses resulting from actual foreign exchange transactions are recorded in revenues and expense.
-The foreign currency translation losses amount to \$63 and \$78 at June 30, 2016 and 2015, respectively.
+The foreign currency translation amounts to losses \$99 and \$63 at June 30, 2017 and 2016, respectively.